 Research on cannabis has since commenced, and we continue to learn more about the medical benefits.
 One area in which science has more knowledge in is the cannabinoids within the cannabis plant itself.
 The discovery of the human body’s own endocannabinoid system has made plant cannabinoids of even greater interest.
 The endocannabinoid system works directly with the central nervous and peripheral systems and therefore can help to regulate the functions within these systems.

 CBD is quite a different cannabinoid all together.
-Though CBD does interact with the CB1 receptors, it does not bind to them like THC does.
-It can, however, work with the CB1 receptors to keep other cannabinoids, such as THC from binding to them.
-Studies have shown that due to this reaction, CBD can help reduce the psychotropic effects of THC such as paranoia and anxiety.
+Though CBD can connect with the CB1 receptors, it will not bind like THC can.
+However, it can aid in working along with the CB1 receptors to maintain THC cannabinoids from binding along to them.
+Further research has noted that because of this response, the psychotropic effects of THC are reduced by the help of CBD such as anxiety and paranoia.
 What is perhaps more fascinating about CBD is that not only can it help against negative psychoactive effects, it is non-psychotropic itself.
 This means that CBD cannot not create a high when ingested.

 Those who are leery of trying cannabis products due to fear of becoming intoxicated may find relief in CBD oil.
 Benefits of using CBD oil are growing as research persists.
 Could CBD be the treatment for what ails you?